gekitsu/bouldering-for-beginners/buying_your_first_shoes.md

 The shoe’s body itself is called the upper.
 This is the parts of material sewn together to cover the last like a sock.
-By itself, it is fairly floppy, but it’s the part of the shoe in contact with your feet and that the different bits of rubber, elastic, and closure system are attached to.
+By itself, it is fairly floppy, but it’s the part of the shoe in contact with your feet and what the different bits of rubber, elastic, and closure system are attached to.

 Uppers come in different materials.
 Leather is the old school choice, rugged and fairly breathable.